xaviervia/tessellation/README.md

 ### Reactive: [Flyd](https://github.com/paldepind/flyd)

 Flyd is the most minimalistic and elegant reactive programming library that I could find.
-It provides an extremely easy way of creating streams a no-nonsense way of dealing with them.
+It provides an extremely easy way of creating streams and no-nonsense way of dealing with them.
 It follows the [fantasy-land](https://github.com/fantasyland/fantasy-land) specification, which means Flyd streams interoperate fantastically with Ramda (although I'm not making use of that at all in this project).

 There are many alternatives to Flyd out there.
 For the architecture suggested here, maybe the most relevant is [Redux](redux.js.org) itself, but if you are looking for a more complete reactive programming toolkit you can take a look at [most](https://github.com/cujojs/most) or [Rx](https://github.com/Reactive-Extensions/RxJS).

 ### Rendering: [React](https://facebook.github.io/react/)

 I'm assuming React needs no introduction.
 The point here is that _not even React_ is necessary for this architecture to work.
-Of course, as long as the side effects are treated as a function that is called each time a new state is generated, a reactive UI library is ideal for the wiring to be simple to do.
-But React is not alone there: you can also try out [Preact](https://github.com/developit/preact), or [Act](https://github.com/act-framework/act), or [virtual-dom](https://github.com/Matt-Esch/virtual-dom) directly.
+Of course, as long as the side effects are treated as a function that is called each time a new state is generated, using a reactive UI library will make the implementation simpler.
+But React is not the only tool around for that: you can also try out [Preact](https://github.com/developit/preact), [Act](https://github.com/act-framework/act), or [virtual-dom](https://github.com/Matt-Esch/virtual-dom) directly.

 ## Let's get started